jstenmark/ChatCopyCat/README.md

 - **[Future Brainwaves](ROADMAP.md)**: We’re all about evolving without complicating.

 For now, whether it's a snippet or the whole shebang, we're keeping it casual and integrated.

 ## Open Source Love
 ChatCopyCat is yours, free and easy, under the [MIT License](LICENSE.md).
 Share, tweak, be yourself, do your thing.

 ## Alley-Oop!
-Join the ChatCopyCat community on [GitHub](https://github.com/jstenmark/ChatCopyCat).
+Join the ChatCopyCat community on [GitHub](https://github.com/jstenmark/ChatCopyCat/discussions).
 Share your experience, suggest features, or contribute to the project.
 Bugs, brainwaves, PRs—all welcome.
 Your insights make us better!

-- Need support or want ot get in contact?
-Check out the git repo or the vscode market page

 Keep it laid-back, coders. 🐾